MongoCaleb/MongoDbMobile_Starter/README.md

    | armeabi-v7a | https://s3.amazonaws.com/mciuploads/mongodb-mongo-v4.0/embedded-sdk/embedded-sdk-android-arm32-latest.tgz  |

-3. Extract the tarball to /app/src/main/jniLibs/_platform_, where _platform_ matches one of the 3 listed above.
+3. Extract the tarball, and then copy the contents of the */lib/* folder to /app/src/main/jniLibs/_platform_, where _platform_ matches one of the 3 listed above.
 When finished, your directory structure should look similar to this:
    ```